CLuca27/Basic_Calculator/README.md

-This is a basic calculator
+#This is a basic file.
+I just want to find out what it does